There has been a lot of buzz in the stock market about IPOs as many IPOs came in the year 2021 and gave extraordinary returns to their shareholders.

 These are various factors that have a significant impact on the listing price of an IPO.

-Therefore, always keep these factors in mind if you don’t know how to choose an IPO.
+Therefore, always keep these factors in mind if you don’t know how to choose an IPO listing time in India.

 Good IPO listings are those which can give you attractive profits and also help you to increase the visibility of the company.